This story was originally written for the Driven to Desire Challenge

 Tears cloud the President's soft hazel eyes and a swoosh of air leaves his lungs, raining soft breath along the whiskers of the agent's unshaven cheek.

 "Well?" the agent pushes once more, a smirk rising under the confines of his oxygen mask.

 The President's eyes narrow for one second before he rolls his eyes and gives in to the agent's demands.
 "Fine," he says quietly.
 "Your tight ass.
 Happy now?"

-If he could speak, McCarty would probably toss out something like, "As much as can reasonably be expected, under the circumstances."
-But since he's been commanded not to, he simply smiles bigger in response.
+If he could speak, McCarty would toss out something like, "As much as can reasonably be expected, under the circumstances."
+But since he's been commanded not to, he simply smiles as wide as his face allows.
 The President of the United States—no, Edward—likes his tight ass.

-As sensation returns to his extremities, the agent notices something unusual and lifts his right hand to evaluate the situation.
-"You're holding"…slow, careful breath…"my hand."
+Sensation returns to his extremities.
+The agent notices something unusual and lifts his right hand to evaluate the situation.
+"You're holding"—slow, careful breath—"my hand."

 Edward smirks.
 "So I am.
 Does that bother you?"
 A belated touch of panic creases the President's forehead, but even in his weakened state, the agent is strong enough to regrip, and in fact engulf, the President's entire hand in his.